These 21 Powerful PowerPoint tips will add enormous value to your presentation. Create the impact you want to make not just verbally but visually.

 Eight years ago it was estimated that there were more than 500 million users of PowerPoint globally.
 PowerPoint had an estimated, 95% share of the presentation software market.
 Around 30 million presentations were given every day using that software alone.

 It’s difficult to extract the data today but I’m told that PowerPoint is still the market leader.
-Despite that, the presentation software market expanded considerably and that all over the world people are using slides more than ever.
+Despite that, the presentation software market expanded considerably and all over the world people are using slides more than ever.
 That’s why a few PowerPoint tips are often quite helpful.

 Whatever the critics say about using slides in business presentations it doesn’t alter the truism that,‘ A picture is worth a thousand words’.